The Judgment Seat of Christ

 I. Scriptural Passages About the Judgement Seat of Christ

 Once again, this is not a decision to go to heaven or hell.
 If that were the case, then Jesus' sacrifice on the cross would have been in vain.
 Scripture plainly teaches that salvation is by grace, through faith, plus nothing.
-Just look at passages like Ephesians 2:8,9; Titus 3:5; John 3:16; John 3:36 and Hebrews 10:14 and you will realize that works has nothing to do with receiving, or maintaining salvation.
+Just look at passages like Ephesians 2:8,9; Titus 3:5; John 3:16; John 3:36 and Hebrews 10:14 and you will realize that works have nothing to do with receiving, or maintaining salvation.
 Grace is God's unmerited favor.
 It is a gift that must be received and not a reward to be achieved.

 III.
 The Bema Seat of Christ